Columbia University: Tree Lighting and Yule Log ceremonies

 The campus Tree Lighting ceremony was inaugurated in 1998.
 It celebrates the illumination of the medium-sized trees lining College Walk in front of Kent Hall and Hamilton Hall on the east end and Dodge Hall and Pulitzer Hall on the west, just before finals week in early December.
 The lights remain on until February 28.
 Students meet at the sundial for free hot chocolate, performances by a cappella groups, and speeches by the university president and a guest.

 Immediately following the College Walk festivities is one of Columbia's older holiday traditions, the lighting of the Yule Log.
 The Christmas ceremony dates to a period prior to the American Revolutionary War, but lapsed before being revived by President Nicholas Murray Butler in 1910.
 A troop of students dressed as Continental Army soldiers carry the eponymous log from the sundial to the lounge of John Jay Hall, where it is lit amid the singing of seasonal carols.
 The Christmas ceremony is accompanied by a reading of A Visit From St. Nicholas by Clement Clarke Moore and Yes, Virginia, There is a Santa Claus by Francis Pharcellus Church.

 Notable people

 Alumni

 The university has graduated many notable alumni, including five Founding Fathers of the United States, an author of the United States Constitution and a member of the Committee of Five.
-Three United States presidents have attended Columbia, as well as ten Justices of the Supreme Court of the United States, including three Chief Justices.
+Three United States presidents have attended Columbia, as well as ten justices of the Supreme Court of the United States, including three chief justices.
 As of 2011, 125 Pulitzer Prize winners and 39 Oscar winners have attended Columbia.

-As of 2006, there were 101 National Academy members who were alumni.
+Columbia faculty received multiple Nobel Prizes, including Joseph Stiglitz (Economics, 2001), Richard Axel and Linda Buck (Medicine, 2004), Edmund Phelps (Economics, 2006), and Orhan Pamuk (Literature, 2006), among others.

 In a 2016 ranking of universities worldwide with respect to living graduates who are billionaires, Columbia ranked second, after Harvard.